wp-plugins/revisr/readme.txt

     Satisfy All
 </FilesMatch>
 `
-If you're using NGINX, something like the below should work in your nginx.conf:
+If you're using NGINX, something similar to the below should work:
 `
 location ~ \.sql { deny all; }
 `